hdShang/arxiv-daily/docs/cs-LG/2025-09-18/papers/250914899v1-cargo-a-framework-for-confidence-aware-routing-of-large-language-mod.md

 ---
 layout: default
-title: CARGO: A Framework for Confidence-Aware Routing of Large Language Models
+title: "CARGO: A Framework for Confidence-Aware Routing of Large Language Models"
 ---

 # CARGO: A Framework for Confidence-Aware Routing of Large Language Models